 Key features:

 What sets Leadfeeder apart is its ability to bridge the gap between marketing and sales.
-Marketers can see which campaigns are driving real interest, while sales teams can prioritize warm accounts in their outreach.
+Marketers can see which campaigns are driving real interest (and prove it with closed-loop attribution), while sales teams can prioritize warm accounts in their outreach.
+Its strongest data coverage is in Europe, though global data is expanding — US-only teams may want to compare coverage for their specific verticals.

 2. Salesforce Einstein